How Much Does It Cost To Send USDT?

 How Much Is It To Send USDT?

-The USDT transaction fees vary depending upon the cryptocurrency exchange withdrawal fee, the amount, and network congestion.
+The USDT transaction fees vary depending on the cryptocurrency exchange withdrawal fee, the amount, and network congestion.
 Based on these factors, the average fee to send Tether is approximately 5.46 USDT at the time of writing.
 One of the lowest USDT transaction fees can be found on Binance at 0.29 USDT per withdrawal using the Binance smart chain (BSC) network.
-The most expensive fees are using the ERC-20 Ethereum network which can cost up to 25 USDT on exchanges such as KuCoin.
+The most expensive fees are when using the ERC-20 Ethereum network, which can cost up to 25 USDT on exchanges such as KuCoin.

 Why Does USDT Have a Transaction Fee?